guardian/commercial/docs/architecture/proposals/003-global-advert-event-listeners.md

 - rendered – the advert has finished rendering (adOnPage).
 - The status would be updated whenever the corresponding lifecycle event is fired, allowing consumers to both subscribe to future changes and inspect the current status at any point.

-### Long-term: onAdvertEvent API

-Export a function that allows other code to register event listeners for Advert lifecycle events.
+#### Export a function that allows other code to register event listeners for Advert lifecycle events.

 ```ts
 import { onAdvertEvent } from '@guardian/commercial';